aupasana/prayoga/index.md

 <div lang="{{ page.language }}" class="index">

 This site hosts a collection of prayogas related to the tamil iyer āpastamba tradition.
-These include simple pūjas and vratas, samskāras and prāyaścitta karmas.
-Much of this content is taken from grantha texts.
+These include pūjas, vratas, samskāras and prāyaścitta karmas.
 {: .eng-vidhi}

 ## sūktas / mantras